-In French, y and en are short pronouns that replace longer phrases, making speech and writing more natural and concise.
-This guide shows when to use each one, with quick examples to drill the pattern.
+In French, y and en are short pronouns that replace phrases to make speech and writing more natural and concise.
+This guide explains when and how to use each one with clear examples.

 Y

-Use y to replace a phrase that begins with a place preposition like à, chez, dans, sur, or en — or to replace à plus a thing when it refers to a place or an abstract idea.
+Use y to replace a phrase that begins with a preposition like à, chez, dans, sur, or en when referring to a thing or place.
+Y stands in for that location or abstract idea so you don’t repeat the longer phrase.

 Examples